-The data used in this study were gathered from governmental agencies and other online free resources.
-These data sets were subjected for further processing using GIS toolsets in order to harmonize and use them.
+The data used in this study were gathered from government agencies and other online free resources.
+These data sets were subjected to further processing using GIS toolsets to harmonize and use them.
 All datasets were projected into a common projection, the World Geodetic System 1984 (WGS84).
-ArcGIS 10.2 was utilized, for data processing and data analysis.
+ArcGIS 10.2 was utilized for data processing and data analysis.

-The study follows the five criteria presented in Table 1 aside in identifying structures that will benefit most in the installation of a solar PV system in its rooftop.
-Each of these criteria are explained in the following subsections.
+The study followed the five criteria presented in Table 1 aside from identifying structures that will benefit most in the installation of a solar PV system on its rooftop.
+Each of these criteria is explained in the following subsections.

-TABLE I. CRITERIA IN IDENTIFYING SUITABLE ROOFTOPS FOR SOLAR PANELS
+TABLE I. CRITERIA FOR IDENTIFYING SUITABLE ROOFTOPS FOR SOLAR PANELS

 Criteria Description

 Shadow Aspect removed shaded structures

 Area greater than 30 sqm

 Slope 40 degrees or less

 Orientation between south-east (-45°) and south-west (+45°)

-Solar Radiation greater than 800 kWh/m2/year
+Solar Radiation greater than 800 kWh/m /year